-The student health service is available to all students attending upper secondary schools, vocational colleges and universities of applied sciences for a continuous period of two months.
+The student health service is available to all students attending upper secondary schools and vocational colleges for a continuous period of two months.
 The student health service is free to all students enrolled at an educational institution in Espoo, regardless of where you are domiciled.

 The health service maintains and promotes your’ physical, mental and social well-being and offers them support with their studies and professional training.
 The service is designed to foster your life management skills and highlight the positive impact a healthy lifestyle can have.
 Don’t hesitate to contact us!